 I’m personable and enjoy making people feel welcome.
 I can play card games or just sit and talk with patients, bake cookies for guests, or greet family members visiting loved ones.
 I’m happy to help with tasks that might be necessary around the center.

 Fundraising & Special Events

-I love to plan parties, make appeals for community support through fundraising, or serve as an extra hand during special events such as the Jazz Brunch, Festival of Trees, 5K, annual golf outings, and more.
+I love to plan parties or make appeals for community support through fundraising.
+I’d be happy to serve as an extra hand during special events such as the Jazz Brunch, Festival of Trees, 5K, annual golf outings, and more.